 Department of Plant Pathology and Environmental Microbiology Graduate Student Travel Grants

-Applications may be submitted for any disciplinary professional meeting sanctioned by the student’s thesis advisor.
-Applications may be submitted any time of the year to the Graduate Program Assistant in 210 Buckhout.
-Applications are evaluated and approved by the Department Head.
+A Graduate Student Travel Grant Application may be submitted for any disciplinary professional meeting sanctioned by the student’s thesis adviser.
+Applications may be submitted any time of the year to the Graduate Program Coordinator in Buckhout Lab.
+Applications are evaluated and approved by the department head.

 Grant and Scholar Programs

 The College of Agricultural Sciences Graduate Student Competitive Grant Program is sponsored by the College of Agricultural Science’s Office for Research and Graduate Education.
 This program is a unique opportunity available only to doctoral candidates advised by College of Agricultural Sciences (CAS) faculty.
 The program serves as professional development for all CAS graduate students by providing a $2,000 award for dissertation research conducted by CAS doctoral candidates.
 Historically, the funding rate for the program is 24-35%.

 Penn State Sloan Scholars